YinHk-Notes/javascript-cheatsheet-and-note/ECMAScript/Import&Export/README.md

-import { $ } from 'jquery';             // import a named export of a module import { $ as jQuery } from 'jquery';   // import a named export to a different name import * as crypto from 'crypto';    // import an entire module instance object
+import { $ } from 'jquery';             // import a named export of a module import { $ as jQuery } from 'jquery';   // import a named export to a different name import * as crypto from 'crypto';    // import an entire module instance object import ...from'@module-name'         //using @ instead of ./ or ../

 import defaultExport from "module-name";
 import * as name from "module-name";